SAP-samples/btp-developer-guide-cap/documentation/eventing/deploy/cf/deploy-to-cf.md

 You'll need to [Assign Application Roles](https://developers.sap.com/tutorials/user-role-assignment.html) before you can access the application.

-Next step, proceed to [Integrate with SAP Build Workzone](https://developers.sap.com/tutorials/integrate-with-work-zone.html) to access the application in launchpad.
+Then, proceed to the [Integrate with SAP Build Workzone](https://developers.sap.com/tutorials/integrate-with-work-zone.html) tutorial to access the application in a launchpad.